fleur-c/Fleursoft-DanceHUD-Open-Source/readme-building.txt

    little bit.
 You'll see a cube appear - then shrink and get added to the bottom of the top most prim.
-Each cube will start with a plywood texture and change to a black prim... just wait and soon enough - it'll stop and see a little message that says somethink like:
+Each cube will start with a plywood texture and change to a black prim... just wait and soon enough - it'll stop and see a little message that says something like:

       Created DanceHUD prims - ready to have scripts added :-)